 by Mark Wilman

 Creating a panoramic photograph the slow way, by this I mean not using a phone offering the result in 10 seconds, requires investment in time and equipment, the heavy to carry for distances type.
 The advantage is control over final results and quality of images for eventual printing.
 The disadvantage is that it doesn't work when things are moving, like branches, boats and water, or my model's hair.

 The reason for this is that a panoramic image taken the more traditional way requires a number of images to be assembled, or 'sewn together' with software, meaning those images need to be taken in succession with manual hand movements turning the camera from left to right or vice versa.
 These movements oblige time intervals which, no matter how small, see inevitable changes of details in motion.
 Imperfections caused by movement can be remedied, i.e. waves with irregularities, but more often than not, it's too difficult to create a natural feel.

 With these difficulties in mind, the approach to panoramic photography becomes more specific, only done when conditions are right.
 The Cyclades islands are notoriously windy, limiting opportunities to just a few days per month, meaning that if during those few days there's an abundance of grey cloud, the chances of success are decidedly slim.

 That said, I've enjoyed many occasions with the gear: climbing vertically several meters, getting stuck midway and having to grip onto thorns to reach a vantage point comes to mind, or leapfrogging over a chain of spine-like boulders on the top of a mountain with steep descents on either side.

-At an exhibition I had on Ios, the former director of a top museum in Athens and famous Greek archaeologist complimented the panoramic pictures on display particularly for their beauty and details, which I appreciated, naturally.
+At an exhibition I had on Ios, Professor Angelos Deliveries, former director of the Benaki Museum in Athens and famous Greek archaeologist complimented the panoramic pictures on display particularly for their details and chronological value, which I appreciated, naturally.